Zer Schlucht

 The Cultural Logic of Seasonal Alpine Cooking

-The address at Blomattenweg 2 in the village places the restaurant within walking distance of Saas-Fee's central pedestrian zone.
+The address at Blomattenweg 2 places the restaurant in Saas-Fee.
 The village's car-free status means arrival is always on foot or by electric taxi from the car parks at the village entrance, which shapes the rhythm of an evening out in ways that resort towns with road access do not.
 There is no quick departure.
 The meal is part of an evening, and the evening is contained within the village.

 Where Zer Schlucht Sits in the Saas-Fee Dining Picture